HernandoPinzon/lol_winrate_app/README.md

 # Winrate for League Of Leguends APP

-Is a flutter proyect taht allow you to search your general winrate against all champions and some others funtionalities
+Is a flutter proyect that allows you to search your general winrate against all champions and some others funtionalities

 ## How it looks